john-gress/LogFetch/docs/Design.md

 * Also need to think about the return size of a large number of large logs.
 * Determine optimal MAX_READ_SIZE.
 * Add data compression to response.
+* Detect binary files and exclude from processing, or handle appropriately.